 Finally, Macs provide the tools you need to create a professional-quality podcast.
 With access to powerful audio editing software and advanced features like multi-track recording and noise reduction for superior audio files, you can produce a podcast that sounds as good as any on the market.

 Now that you know why Macs are great for podcasting, let’s take a look at the software and hardware you’ll need to get started.

 Related: Where Is The Microphone On A Mac?

 To create your podcast on a Mac, there are certain tools and equipment needed.
 Here’s what you will need before getting started:

 First, you’ll need a Mac computer to record a podcast.
 Any recent model will do, but if you want to record at the highest quality then we recommend an iMac or MacBook Pro with at least 8GB of RAM and an Intel Core processor.
 Once you have your computer set up, you can start installing the software needed for podcasting.

 2. Microphone & Audio Interface

 To capture your audio, you’ll need a good microphone and an external audio interface.
 We recommend the Shure SM7B as a great all-around mic for podcasting with a solid frequency response range and plenty of headroom for dynamic vocal performances.
 Meanwhile, the Focusrite Scarlett 2i2 provides a great interface for connecting your mic and other audio sources to your computer.
-There’s more you can find from our top audio interface for Mac.

 You’ll need some software for recording, editing, and posting your podcast.
 There are many great options available, but if you’re just starting out then we recommend Apple’s free GarageBand.
 This software provides plenty of features and flexibility for beginners, while still giving advanced users the tools they need to create a professional-quality podcast.
 You can find out more from our list of best podcast recording software for Mac and PC.